PatBack118/docker-wordpress-vip-go/README.md

    ```

 3. Edit `update.sh` to provide your VIP Go repo in the `wp_repo` variable.
-    NOTE: we haven't had our VIP Go git repo setup, so just ignore this and clone the Vip Go Skeleton.
+    NOTE: If you don't have a VIP Go git repo setup, just ignore this and clone the Vip Go Skeleton.

 4. Run `./setup.sh`.

-5. As we haven't had our Vip Go Git Repo setup, cd into `./src/wp/themes` and git clone our wallst_2019 repo from bitbucket.
-    After clone, run `composer run dev` from the wallst_2019 dir (sets up autoloader, theme, etc).
+5. If you need additional themes to be added, cd to the src/wp/themes folder and add or clone any additional themes you may need.

 6. Run `docker-compose up -d`.

-Before running the following, may want to comment out the import, it is huge!
-Then if just want to quick dev env, just import the latest xml file (247wallst.201.xml.

-7. Run `./wallst-install.sh`.
+7. Run `./wp-init-install.sh`.

 NOTE: Sometimes the sql server won't connect right away, takes awhile.
 Could be a tcp issue, or the docker.sock volume isn't loading.